Stan Jones (American football): Professional career

-Jones was drafted in the fifth round of the 1953 NFL draft by the Chicago Bears and started in 1954 as an offensive tackle.
+Jones was drafted 55th overall in the fifth round of the 1953 NFL draft by the Chicago Bears and started in 1954 as an offensive tackle.
 In 1955, Jones switched to guard and, for the next eight seasons, was a fixture at that position and one of the NFL's most highly respected guards.

 When the Bears needed help on defense in 1962, assistant coach George Allen decided that Jones could help at defensive tackle.
 He played both ways in 1962 and then switched to defensive tackle permanently in 1963.

 After 1965, Bears coach George Halas agreed, as a favor to Jones, to trade him to the Washington Redskins so that he could play a final season near his home in Rockville, Maryland.
 He retired after the 1966 season.

 Jones missed only two games his first 11 seasons, was an All-Pro guard in 1955, 1956, 1959, and 1960, and played in seven straight Pro Bowls following the 1955 through 1961 seasons.
 He has also been credited as the first professional player to use weight training for football conditioning.